RedisGears/RedisGears/docs/configuration.md

 ## PythonInstallReqMaxIdleTime
 The **PythonInstallReqMaxIdleTime** configuration option controls the maximal amount of idle time (in milliseconds) before Python's requirements installation is aborted.
 Idle time means that the installation makes no progress.
 The main reason for idle time is the same as for **ExecutionMaxIdleTime**.

+!!! note "The command is available as of version 1.0.1"

 _Expected Value_

 Any integer greater than 0